antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 As you can see when writing a nested expressions the readability get quite awful.
 Therefor it is best practice to not "over do" this feature.

 ### Javascript action
 Allows you to run "vanilla" Javascript code within the Logic Apps, and can be used for a vast verity of tasks.
-The action can use outputs from other actions and also `return` the output of the code, which in turn can be used in other actions in your workflows.
+The action can use outputs from other actions and can also `return` the output of the code, which in turn can be used in other actions in your workflows.

 ## The Benchmark